Bretton Woods Mountain Resort

 Bretton Woods Mountain Resort is a ski area located in Bretton Woods, New Hampshire, across from the Mount Washington Hotel, which owns it.

 Location and terrain

 The resort is located on U.S. Route 302 in the White Mountains of New Hampshire.
 The terrain occupies 464 acre adjacent to the White Mountain National Forest.
 92% of the trails have snowmaking.
-There are 98 trails currently, and the resort receives an average of over 200 in of snow per year.
-The resort includes 8 lifts, four of which are high speed quads.
+There are 99 trails currently, and the resort receives an average of over 200 in of snow per year.
+The resort includes 9 lifts, four of which are high speed quads.
+Bretton woods also includes a gondola.
 They run at a capacity of 14,000 people per hour.